certlint/certlint/README.md

 ## Thanks

+`certlint` is currently maintained in this repository by Rob Stradling (rob@sectigo.com) at Sectigo.

-`certlint` was written by Peter Bowen (pzbowen@gmail.com).
+The original `certlint` code, written by Peter Bowen (pzbowen@gmail.com) at Amazon, is archived [here](https://github.com/amazon-archives/certlint).

-Contributors include Matt Palmer, Rob Stradling, David Keeler, and Karsten Weiss.
+Other contributors to the project include Matt Palmer, David Keeler, and Karsten Weiss.